Aircraft in fiction: Aérospatiale Gazelle

-Aérospatiale Puma

-Modified Aérospatiale SA 330 Pumas were used to depict Mil Mi-24 helicopter gunships in the films Red Dawn (1984), Rambo: First Blood Part II (1985), and Rambo III (1988).

 AgustaWestland AW101

 At the climax of the 2012 James Bond film Skyfall, an armed AgustaWestland AW101 Merlin transport helicopter is used in the main villain Silva's assault on Bond and M at Bond's childhood home.

 AH-64 Apache

 The Boeing AH-64 Apache had a major role in the 1990 action-thriller film directed by David Green, Fire Birds (or Wings of the Apache).

-The 1992 shooter game Desert Strike has the main character flying the AH-64 to complete various missions.

-Gunship is an AH-64 Apache helicopter simulation that was released by Microprose in 1986.
-The sequel Gunship 2000 was released in 1991.
-Since then, the helicopter has also made an appearance in the hardcore study-level sim DCS: World, being praised for its accurate depiction of the systems and procedures.
+The Apache helicopter has also made an appearance in the hardcore study-level sim DCS: World, being praised for its accurate depiction of the systems and procedures.

-In the 2008 film The Incredible Hulk, an AH-64 was used in an attempt to kill the Hulk with the unusual configuration of twin, pylon-mounted miniguns.

-In the 2009 film G.I.
-Joe: The Rise of Cobra, Apaches provide air cover for a convoy carrying nanotechnology-based weapons.

 Airspeed Horsa

 The assault on what would later be known as the Pegasus Bridge over the Caen Canal in France by British commandos landing in Airspeed Horsa gliders was depicted in the 1962 war epic The Longest Day.
 Only one Horsa replica was actually constructed.

 Ten non-flyable Airspeed Horsa mockups were fabricated for the filming of the 1977 film A Bridge Too Far.